root-project/web/manual/graphs/index.md

 ## Graph classes

-ROOT provides numerous graph classes, of which the following are among the most important:
+ROOT provides numerous graph classes, of which the following are among the most used:

 {% include ref class="TGraph" %}: A graph.